-Tucker is forceful and seems to relish playing an extroverted hero for a change.
+Tucker seems to relish playing an extroverted hero for a change.
 Unfortunately the script is one of the lesser efforts from Grant, who also wrote SANDS OF IWO JIMA and countless other John Wayne vehicles.
 There's too much stilted dialogue, and it's impossible to believe that Cabot got to the engagement stage with Mara given that neither she nor Withers can even stand him in the beginning.
 Booth is unconvincing as a French-Native American princess, and the use of rear screen projection is distracting in a few key scenes.

 This being a Republic film directed by Joseph Kane, there's plenty of action, even if the one truly memorable scene is the mop duel.
 The train/stage race, an exploding bridge, several fist fights, the inevitable attack from a hostile tribe (instigated by Cabot, of course)....there's even a courtroom trial with the railroad represented by young lawyer Abraham Lincoln, played by Jeff Corey!
 ROCK ISLAND TRAIL isn't quite the sweeping epic Republic intended, but it is an agreeable if largely unexceptional example of old school kitchen-sink action.

 So....why isn't this on DVD?

 Outside of Tuck's atypical (at least, pre-AUNTIE MAME and THE MUSIC MAN) role and his duel with Cabot, there's very little here you haven't seen before.
 And despite the heavy promotion, ROCK ISLAND TRAIL had mediocre box office returns in its day.